AI Pendulum Wave - Mesmerizing Physics Simulation Watch multiple pendulums of varying lengths swing

 image(trailGraphics, 0, 0);

-Draws a white circle with diameter 10 at the anchor point to show where all pendulums pivot
+Draws a small white dot marking the shared anchor point that all pendulums swing from.

 constructor(L, g, damping, cx, cy, index, totalPendulums) {